andrechalella/fMakefile/README.md

     $ make myprog

 to compile and link a program defined in `src/myprog.f90`.
-There are many other possibilites, documented below.
+There are many other possibilites (see the **Examples** section).

-**fMakefile** accomplishes the correct prerequisite generation through static source code scanning (small embedded **awk** script).
-Prerequisites are then stored in small auxiliary Makefiles (**.d** files) in a separate tree, and are read and updated (or recreated) automatically by **make** as needed.
+**fMakefile** accomplishes the correct prerequisite resolution through static source code scanning via a small embedded **awk** script.
+Prerequisites are then stored in small auxiliary Makefiles in the `dep/` tree, and are read and updated automatically by **fMakefile** as needed.

 Compilation order is then resolved naturally by **make**.
+There is no magic, just plain **GNU make**.

-**fMakefile** builds everything into a *build* directory tree, and later copies binaries into the project root.
+**fMakefile** builds everything into a `build` directory tree, and later copies binaries into the project root.
 Upon *clean*ing, all these are done away with.

-For implementation details, read the (heavily commented) Makefile.
+_For details, read the heavily commented Makefile._

-### Features:
+### Features

-- Dependency lookup through static source scan, with support for chained dependencies (*a.mod* uses *b.mod* uses *c.mod*...).
+- Dependency resolution that supports chained dependencies (*program* uses *mod1* which uses *mod2* which uses *mod3* -- and everything just works!)
-- Automatic targets for fully building each individual source file.
+- Automatic targets for fully building each individual source file and more (see **Examples**).
-Examples: `make main_prog`, `make mod_calculate`, `make test_fourier_8`
-- Phony targets: `make exes` makes all programs, `make tests` makes all tests (not that tests aren't programs, it's just a way to tell them apart).
-- Default target makes all exes and tests (`make` or `make all`).
 - Colorized output for each build step.
 - Two sets of build configs (compiler/linker flags): DEBUG and RELEASE.
-- Variable `THIS_MAKEFILE` (deferred) provided so any other included Makefile can find its own invocation path.
-Warning: it must be used before any `include` statement).

-### Limitations:

-- You must choose one source file extension (variable `FEXT`) and stick with it.
-I chose **.f90**, for instance.
-This hinders use of automatic preprocessing detection in most compilers, however you can turn it always on (`-cpp` flag in GFortran).

-## Rules

-**fMakefile** is made for simple projects, which, in this case, means:

-1. Each source file contains one complete program (or module), nothing more.
-2. Module names are the same as their source file names.
-3. Programs are statically linked with their dependencies (modules).
-4. Directory structure as below.

-### Directory structure

-Here's the default directory structure, with the variables for customization:

-    PROJECT ROOT          CUSTOMIZABLE VAR     FULL PATH VARIABLE  AUTOGENERATED?
-    ├─ build              BUILDDIR_PREFIX      -                        yes
-    │  └─ debug|release   BUILD [env]          builddir                 yes
-    │      ├─ mod          see 'src' tree      moddir                   yes │      └─ test         see 'src' tree      testdir                  yes ├─ dep                DEPDIR               -                        yes
-    │  ├─ mod              see 'src' tree      depmoddir                yes │  └─ test             see 'src' tree      -                        yes
-    └─ src                SRCDIR               srcexedir                 -
-       ├─ mod             MODDIR_SUFFIX        srcmoddir                 -
-       └─ test            TESTDIR_SUFFIX       srctestdir                -

-The structure is customizable, but has some rules itself, which might require bigger patches if they must be flexibilized:

-- **fMakefile** must be run (or included) from the project root
-- Program sources go in the source root.
-- Module sources go one level below source root.
-Test program sources too.
-- Build tree is standalone, as well as dependencies tree.

-The *build* and *dep* trees replicate the *src* tree.

-## Targets

-Main targets:

-    all             default target, makes 'exes' plus 'tests' exes            all programs in source root
-    tests           all programs in test dir
-    clean           cleans everything but the dependency Makefiles finalclean      cleans everything but the binaries in project root distclean       cleans everything

-Misc targets:

-    stripmakefile   remove comments from fMakefile (cuts size by half)

-Debug targets:

-    mods            all modules
-    deps            dependency Makefiles (.d files) that go in 'deps' dir cleanbuild      removes build directory ($(builddir)) plus copies in project root
-    cleancopies     removes binary copies in project root cleandeps       removes autogenerated dependency Makefiles (.d files)

-### Automatic targets

-You can fully build (compile and link) an individual program with:

-    $ make program

-This will compile and link `src/program.f90` into the build directory tree and copy the resulting binary to the project root.

-The same can be done with a test program:

-    $ make test_a

-This will make `src/test/test_a.f90`.

-You can also *only compile* a program with:

-    $ make program.o

-This will compile the program into the build tree and, afterwards, copy `program.o` into your project root.

-The same can be done with any other source file.

-*Note: when modules are built as goals (i.e not intermediate objects), they're copied to the project root as **.o files**, and a symbolic link (without the **.o** suffix) is created pointing to them.*

-## Dependency Makefiles (autogenerated .d files)

-**fMakefile** dependency generation creates auxiliary Makefiles which merely state the dependencies themselves.

-Each source file has one corresponding auxiliary Makefile (*.d* file) in the *dep* tree.
-This file is very simple and consists of one or two lines:

-- Line 1: dependencies needed for **compiling**.
-- Line 2: dependencies needed for **linking** -- as such, modules won't have this line.

-An example file `dep/program.d` would be:

-    $(builddir)/program.o : $(moddir)/mod1.o
-    $(builddir)/program : $(moddir)/mod1.o $(moddir)/mod2.o

-In the above example, `program` explicitly USEs `mod1`.
-This module, in turn, USEs `mod2`.
-As such, only `mod1.o` is needed for **compiling** `program`, but, for **linking**, `mod2.o` is needed as well.

-*Note: technically, **mod1.o** is NOT needed for compiling **program.o**; what IS needed is **mod1.mod** -- which happens to be a byproduct of compiling **mod1.o**.*

-There are other files that exist in the *dep* tree.
-They are involved in resolving chain dependencies:

-- **.d.d** files: they ensure all the chain dependencies are resolved before generating the **.d** file.
-- **.use** files: they are the output of the extraction of USE statements (awk script).
-- **.chain** files: they list all the (chained) dependencies of a module.
+- Variable `THIS_MAKEFILE` (deferred) provided so any other included Makefile can find its own invocation path (note: it must be used before any `include` statement).
+- Customizable build flags, directory names etc.

+### Requirements

+- **GNU make**
+- **GNU coreutils** (`grep`, `sort`, `uniq`...)
+- **bash**

+### Rules

+1. Each source file must contain one complete program or module.
+2. Module names must be the same as their source file names.
+3. Directory structure below must be observed.

+**fMakefile** required directory structure:

+    PROJECT ROOT     MAKEFILE VARIABLE     DESCRIPTION
+    ├── Makefile     -                     This file (or its parent) ├── src          SRCDIR                Program sources
+    │   └── mod      MODDIR_SUFFIX         Module sources
+    ├── build        BUILDDIR_PREFIX       Binaries and .mod files └── dep          DEPDIR                Dependency Makefiles (.d)

+- `build` and `dep` are autogenerated.
+- All modules must be in `mod`, without subdirectories.
+- Programs may be in subdirectories in `src` (except `mod`).
+- All names are customizable (vars above).
+- All source files must use the same suffix (extension), by default `.f90` (customizable in the `FEXT` variable).

+### Examples

+Assume the following project tree:

+    proj
+    ├── Makefile
+    └── src
+        ├── mod
+        │   ├── mod1.f90
+        │   └── mod2.f90
+        └── program.f90

+*Makefile* is **fMakefile** (simplest approach) *or* a Makefile that *includes* **fMakefile** (recommended approach, since this way you can extend **fMakefile** without directly modifying it).

+Run `make` from the project root:

+    $ cd /path/to/proj
+    $ make

+And an executable named `program` will show up in your project root:

+    proj
+    ├── build/
+    ├── dep/
+    ├── src/
+    ├── Makefile
+    └── program

+### Many programs

+Assume the following project tree:

+    proj
+    ├── Makefile
+    └── src
+        ├── mod
+        │   ├── mod1.f90
+        │   └── mod2.f90
+        ├── test
+        │   ├── test1.f90
+        │   └── test2.f90
+        ├── program1.f90
+        └── program2.f90

+Running `make` will build **all programs** and put them in your project root:

+    $ make

+    proj
+    ├── build/
+    ├── dep/
+    ├── src/
+    ├── Makefile
+    ├── program1
+    ├── program2
+    ├── test1
+    └── test2

+**fMakefile** can also build only specific targets:

+    $ make program1         # 'program1' is built and copied into project root
+    $ make test2            # 'test2' is built and copied into project root
+    $ make program1 test1   # 'program1' and 'test1' show up in project root

+### Subdirectories

+For convenience, you can make all programs in one source subdirectory -- recursively or not.
+Consider:

+    proj
+    ├── Makefile
+    └── src
+        ├── mod
+        │   ├── mod1.f90
+        │   └── mod2.f90
+        ├── program1.f90
+        ├── program2.f90
+        └── test
+            ├── test_sub_1
+            │   ├── ts1a.f90
+            │   └── ts1b.f90
+            ├── test_sub_2
+            │   ├── ts2a.f90
+            │   └── ts2b.f90
+            ├── test1.f90
+            └── test2.f90

+Then you have some options:

+    $ make test/            # all directly under test (test1 and test2)
+    $ make test//           # two slashes means RECURSIVE, so this makes:
+                            #     test1 test2 ts1a ts1b ts2a ts2b
+    $ make test/test_sub_1/ # sure enough, this will make ts1a and ts1b
+    $ make test/test_sub_2/ # sure enough, this will make ts2a and ts2b
+    $ make .                # the dot is special syntax for 'only source root',
+                            # so this will make program1 and program2.

+Note: the dot syntax recursive counterpart is, obviously, simply `make` with no arguments.

+### Object files

+You can tell **fMakefile** to only compile a specific source file, _be it a program or a module:_

+    $ make program.o        # program.o shows up in your project root
+    $ make test1.o
+    $ make mod1.o
+    $ make mod2.o
+    $ make mod/             # compiles and copies all modules

+### Making a RELEASE build

+By default, **fMakefile** will make a _debug_ build, with debug compiler flags and into the `build/debug/` tree.
+To change the build type, just set the `BUILD`
+variable:

+    $ BUILD=release make            # option 1 (shell variable)
+    $ export BUILD=release; make    # option 2 (shell variable)
+    $ make BUILD=release            # option 3 (make variable)

+Note: you may need to run `make cleancopies` for **fMakefile** to start a different build type if your project root contains built files from the old build type, else you may get the `Nothing to be done for '...'` message.

+### Cleaning

+**fMakefile** has quite a number of phony goals for cleaning:

+    $ make clean            # removes all files built and copied into the
+                            # project root, plus the build/ dir
+    $ make cleancopies      # removes all files copied into the project root
+    $ make distclean        # removes EVERYTHING fMakefile has put in your
+                            # project root, that is: copies, build/ and dep/
+    $ make finalclean       # removes build/ and dep/ (leaves copies)

+There's even more, but these are for debugging mostly:

+    $ make cleanbuild       # removes build/(debug|release)/ + copies
+    $ make cleandeps        # removes dep/

+### Ambiguous names

+If your source tree has source files with the same name in different directories, you won't be able to specify the correct one with the basename syntax (`make program`).

+In this case, use this alternative syntax:

+    $ make path/to/program          # compile and link src/path/to/program.f90
+    $ make path/to/other/program.o  # same name, different subdir, just compile

+This way the full path is specified.

+Note: when this syntax is used, the result file is not copied to project root (that is, it stays in the `build/` tree).